Chapter 1 : Ch. 1

 “Hello,” she whispered back.

 Her troubles were momentarily forgotten as he leaned down and kissed her tenderly.
-Without hesitation, she put her arms around her neck and pulled him closer, not allowing a break in their kiss.
+Without hesitation, she put her arms around his neck and pulled him closer, not allowing a break in their kiss.
 His lips moved against hers with such sweet perfection neither party ever wanted it to end.
 It was Gwen who unwillingly broke this kiss, and they looked at each other, faces flushed and eyes bright.

 “I’m glad it was you who came for me,” she said softly, tracing his lips with her gloved finger.
 “You’re always just what I need.”